Golden Boot-chasing Kane leads Tottenham to win over Wolves - WHIZ News

 Pierre-Emile Hojbjerg, who set up Kane for the opening goal with a piercing through-ball, added the second in the 64th minute by tapping in a rebound from close range after Gareth Bale’s shot was saved.

-Tottenham moved into sixth place, above West Ham on goal difference, and still has a mathematical — if highly unlikely — chance of finishing in the top four in the race for Champions League qualification.
+Tottenham moved into sixth place, above West Ham on goal difference, and still has a mathematical — if highly unlikely — chance of finishing in the top four in the race for Champions League qualification after winning three of its last four league games under interim manager Ryan Mason.
 The team is five points behind fourth-place Chelsea.

+“We are not happy with where we are, we should be higher and we only have ourselves to blame,” Tottenham midfielder Dele Alli said.

+“We are showing now what we can do but it is a bit too late.
+We just have to keep working hard and take it into the next season as well.”

 Kane could easily have had a hat trick at Tottenham Hotspur Stadium, with the striker curling a long-range shot from distance against the base of the post in the fifth minute and then beating goalkeeper Rui Patricio to a high ball only to see his header cleared off the line by backpedaling defender Conor Coady.